RNA Junior Scientists

 Junior Scientist Committee Representatives

-I am looking forward to seeing you all at Berkeley/San Francisco this May!
+time and I am already looking forward to seeing you all again in Krakow, Poland this spring!

 Faculty Advisors: Katrin Karbstein (Scripps Research Institute Florida) and Samuel Butcher (University of Wisconsin-Madison)